Natalia Puziricova

 J House in Indonesia.
 Photo by Antonius Widjaya.

-House with obvious Japanese aesthetic influence on the island of Java, by y0 Design Architect.
+A house with a clear Japanese aesthetic influence on the island of Java, by y0 Design Architect.

-The main feature of the site chosen for the design —direct sunlight from the west side, which causes difficulties at an average temperature of 22-29°C.
+The main feature of the chosen site — direct sunlight from the west, which is a challenge at an average temperature of 22–29°C.

 .

-The simple geometric shape of the house was chosen, but with an abundance of detail.
-The concrete —is the main building material used for both the foundation and walls.
-Wood, tile and steel are used in finishing.
-To reduce heat on the west side, the walls are filled with spaces or architectural details.
-Many openings are also used for maximum ventilation and natural light.
+The team chose a simple geometric form for the house, but with an abundance of detail.
+Concrete — the main building material — is used for both the foundation and the walls.
+Wood, tile, and steel are used for the finishes.
+To cut down the heat on the west side, the walls are broken up with voids and architectural details.
+Plenty of openings are also used for maximum ventilation and natural light.

 J House in Indonesia.
 Photo by Antonius Widjaya.